rafa-pk/push-swap/README.md

 into chunks method, which I found quite unelegant.
 - Daniel Jelacik's "Push_swap: Sorting Without Traditional Algorithms", this was the article that made the project click for me.
 It approached in a very smart yet simple, problem-solving way that I really enjoyed and made me understand why I should do each part of the process in a way and not another and ended up guiding me quite a lot.

+### Now about AI use, the infamous debate:
+I generally try my best to not delegate work to AI, and this project was no exception.
+This means I actually tried my best to figure out the algorithm's logic and implementation by myself and through my research, as I actually wanted to think about possible solutions to arising issues and.
+Same goes for small, tedious tasks: I also coded them myself, I want to have them quite engrained in me.
+And I generally don't trust AI-generated code enough to simply copy/paste it, so I generally rather just doing it myself in the first place.

+But so where did I use AI?
+Or did I even do so?
+You may ask...
+Well, yes.
+I did.
+Broadly speaking, my use of AI was restricted to quick questions that were not worth spending time going through many web-pages and further-understanding concepts by being able to ask questions back-and-forth about it.
+I also used AI quite a few times for debugging, especially in enraging situations where the bug is nowhere to be found.
+Given that I am listing resources used, it would be a shame not to mention the LLMs that I talked about above:
+There were two of them, loyal servants:
+- Chat GPT, the most used one.
+Used it for more in-depth question&answer situations where I wanted him to be context-aware of the project.
+- Microsoft Copilot, mostly used it when working at school.
+This is because I do not like logging-in my accounts in the school computers and it allows guest use is allowed.
+This means I always used it without logging-in, which prevented broad context-awareness, and enabled me to used it to ask very quick questions.